Profit from soil: The Understanding Ag Soil Academy

 Please note: You are viewing the page for our 2024 Soil Academies.

-Tickets are now available for our 2025 Soil Health Workshops, which will take place in England, Scotland and Wales.
+Tickets are now available for our 2025 Soil Health Workshops, which will take place the Cotswolds, Perthshire and Lancashire.

 You can find out more and book your place here: